Save Money on Water Bills 2022

-With the average water bill in the UK set at roughly £385, it’s no surprise that households are looking to cut their costs.
+With the average water bill in the UK set to rise from April 2022, it’s no surprise that households are looking to cut their costs.
 In this guide, we pull together some of the best tips and tricks which could help you reduce water consumption and save hundreds of pounds on your bill.

 There are a few ways you can reduce your water bill – we’ve listed some of the best here: